-How to Fix a Bad Haircut (Yes, Really), According to a Pro
+How to Fix a Bad Haircut, According to Professionals

 Bad haircuts happen to all of us.
-But whether your bad new ’do is a result of chasing after cheap haircuts or pursuing a cut that doesn't work with your facial structure, hair texture, or overall look, you're going to want to learn how to fix a bad haircut, stat, because sometimes, waiting for your hair to grow out just isn’t an option.
+But whether your bad new look is a result of chasing after cheap haircuts or pursuing a cut that doesn't work with your facial structure, hair texture, or overall look, you're going to want to learn how to fix it.

-“Most salons have a one-week policy for a client to have an adjustment to their cut or color free of charge,” Ferrara says.
+Ferrara agrees.
+"Most salons have a one-week policy for a client to have an adjustment to their cut or color free of charge," she says.
 "Don't feel timid about going back.
 As stylists, we really want you to be a happy customer because we value you and also want you to be our walking billboard."